shortstorybox/smartcard-identifier/README.md

 Smartcard Identifier is compatible with Linux, macOS, and Windows.
-Currently an installer is only available for macOS, so on other systems you'll have to run the Python script from a terminal.
+Currently an installer is only available for macOS, so on other systems you'll have to run the Python script from a terminal:

+    $ pip3 install smartcard-identifier
+    $ smartcard-identifier --help

 # Release Process

-To build the macOS package installer, first increment the VERSION file and then run the following:
+To build the python package and the macOS package installer, first increment the version in pyproject.toml, then run the following:

-    $ make SmartcardIdentifier.pkg
+    $ make all